WELCOME TO BIBLICALTHOUGHT.COM!

 Essays included on this website are divided into three basic categories – Spiritual Issues, Cultural Opinions, and Government Issues.
 There will be some overlapping, of course, but virtually all will relate to one or more Biblical principles that support the points of view expressed.

 Versions of most of these articles were previously published in the Wisconsin Christian News from 2019 to 2023, but they have been edited and updated to better reflect current events.
-We are opening this website with three essays, one in each category – and typically, we will add one new essay a week, with the new title in red letters under the appropriate category.
+We are opening this website with three essays, one in each category – and typically, we will add one new essay a week.
+The latest title in each caregory will be in red letters.